-The foundation – or, the roots, as per the Power-Words infographic on the right – of powerful words are a clear and, as I believe, heartfelt purpose and a simple and consistent presentation.
+The foundation – or, the roots as per the Power-Words process infographic – of powerful words is a clear, compelling and, as I believe, heartfelt purpose.
 I also like to refer to this foundation as your soul content.

 This is where I can help!

 First up, we’ll have a chat to find out more about your business, your project and what you want to achieve.
 I will also send you a briefing document to then prepare a written proposal for you.
 From here, we can then formalise our engagement and get started.

 This is an audit and health check of your current (online) presence based on user-experience and strategic customer focus, clear expression, accurate spelling and grammar, and simple and consistent presentation.

 I also have experience of planning larger scale content migration projects.

 Here we’ll get down to that ‘special something’ business and clear on why what you do matters, how it’s different and who you are serving.
 The answers to these questions, you will find, are what gives you your voice and connects you to your soul (content).
 This is when the life-force starts to flow.